Gooseneck structure design in die casting:

 In the die casting process, the design of the gooseneck structure is a key component of hot-chamber die casting.

 The gooseneck is a kind of metal channel connecting the molten metal pool and mold chamber.
-Its design directly affects the efficiency of metal flow, casting quality and equipment life.

 The swan-neck mold is a container used in a hot chamber die-casting machine to hold molten metals (such as aluminum alloys, zinc alloys).